josep-pujol/learning_ifd-dashboard/README.md

 ## Contributing

 ### Getting the code up and running

 1. Firstly you will need to download this repository; or clone it by running the ```git clone <project's Github URL>``` command
 2. After, you'll need to ensure you have **npm** installed
-  1. You can get **npm** by installing Node from [here](https://nodejs.org/en/)
+  - You can get **npm** by installing Node from [here](https://nodejs.org/en/)
-3. After those dependencies have been installed you only need to run the code in a server, being the entrance point the "index.html" file
+3. After those dependencies have been installed, you only need to run the code in your server, using "index.html" file as entry point

+To deploy in Github Pages you can follow official instructions from Github Pages: [Instructions](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)

 ## Credits

 ### Code

 - The code used for the multiline chart is a modified version from [Andrew Sielen’s Blog](http://bl.ocks.org/asielen/44ffca2877d0132572cb)

 ### Data

 - The data used to create this site was from:
     - [European Central Bank - Euro Reference Exchange Rates](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)
     - The [Exchange Rates API](https://exchangeratesapi.io/) is a free service provided by Madis Väin under the MIT license [Github page](https://github.com/exchangeratesapi/exchangeratesapi)